Refrigerator magnet: Applications

 Refrigerator magnets may be designed to decorate refrigerators.
 Refrigerator magnets are also widely given away as promotional products.
 Refrigerator magnets can be made from rubber, PVC, polyresin, metal, porcelain, epoxy, or a mixture of some of these materials.
 A business can put their logo on the magnets for marketing purposes.
+In addition to their promotional value, refrigerator magnets are popular because they combine functionality with decoration, allowing people to display notes, photos, or shopping lists while adding color and personality to the kitchen.

 Refrigerator magnets can also be souvenirs.
 Many souvenir shops throughout the world sell magnets with local charms printed.

 Collecting

 Collecting magnets is a hobby, with some collectors specializing in magnets from their travels, or of a particular theme.
 They are sold at souvenir shops worldwide.
 There is no generally recognized term (e.g. numismatics for currency collecting) for magnet collecting.
 A Russian collector has proposed the term memomagnetics (Russian: мемомагнетика), derived from the words memoriale (Latin) and magnetis (Greek) A collector of magnets would be called memomagnetist.
 These terms have been used by at least one Russian online community for magnet collectors.

 According to Collector's Lot magazine, in March 1999, Tony Lloyd of Cardiff, Wales, coined the term "thuramgist" for a "collector of fridge magnets"..
 Another word is Ferrovenirist, a portmanteau of the Latin for magnet and souvenir.